Application Deadlines

 Academic Writing Sample

 Submit two academic writing samples, each of at least 750 words in length.
 The samples should be essays actually submitted to recent arts or humanities courses.
-Ideally, the samples should be originals or clear photocopies of the actual papers that were turned in, showing the course numbers and names of the instructors, the dates of submission, instructors’ comments in the text and margins, and the grades the papers received.
+Essays should show the course numbers and names of the instructors, the dates of submission at the top of the first page and whenever possible should include the grade and feedback received from the instructor.
+The samples should display your writing and research abilities.

 Personal Statement